carykh/alignedCelebFaces/README.md

 # alignedCelebFaces
 Better version of my face editing tool.
 Explanation video here: https://www.youtube.com/watch?v=NTlXEJjfsQU

+TO RUN THIS GAME, run this:

+python3 code/final_face_slider_tool.py

 Are certain files missing?
 That's what I expected.
 There are two required files that are over 25 MB, which is over GitHub's limit.

 To find them, please go here